Partnership - What is the difference between a GP’s drawings and profit?

 Share this page

 A partnership is a business that is owned and managed by more than one person.
 All partners are jointly responsible for all aspects of the business and are entitled to a share of the partnership profits.
+Legally, the partners are the partnership and, unless the partnership is set up as an LLP, the partners are jointly and severally liable.
 The amount of profit each partner is allocated is determined and agreed by a partnership agreement.
 If you don’t have a written partnership agreement, your partnership is governed by the Partnership Act 1890.

 What are drawings?

-Drawings are amounts taken from the partnership, by each partner, normally monthly.
+Drawings are amounts taken from the partnership, by each partner, usually monthly and occasionally on an ad hoc basis.
 They’re essentially the partners ‘salary’, a payment on account of profits earned.
-The drawings are a withdrawal of capital from the business and don’t affect the computation of profit, the only exception to this is if the partnership agreement provides for interest on drawings.
+The drawings are a withdrawal of capital from the business and don’t affect the computation of profit on which a partner will pay income tax.

 The amounts taken are recorded in a drawings account within the accounting records.
 Each partner will have their own drawings account and it’s essential that detailed and accurate records are kept of the drawings that are taken.